Frontline Healthcare Workers

 **PCI firmly upholds its policy of nondiscrimination.
 Inquiries regarding policy may be directed to TitleIXCoordinator@pcihealth.com.

-For more information about our graduation rates and other important information, please visit www.pcihealth.edu/consumer-information.
+For more information about our graduation rates and other important information, please visit our website at www.pcihealth.edu/consumer-information.